-Kennedy, Knox and Sheldon Traveling Fellowships
+Kennedy, Knox, and Sheldon Traveling Fellowships

 The schedule is as follows:

-December: Approximate date applicants will receive feedback following faculty review.
+Tuesday, December 13, 2022: Applicants will receive feedback following faculty review.
 Feedback will include comments and suggestions for improvement if the committee feels the application should proceed to the final phase.

 - Be sure to allow enough time to request academic transcripts from the GSD and other graduate schools you have attended, if applicable.

 - Give recommenders ample notice to allow time for writing letters of recommendation.
 You may also want to provide them with a copy of your proposal to review.

 Complete applications will be reviewed, approved, and ranked for submission to the Committee on General Scholarships (CGS).
 Rankings will, in-part, be used to determine which applications will be submitted to the final review committee at CGS.
-In prior years, CGS has limited the number of student applications to four (4) from the GSD.
+In prior years, CGS has limited the number of student applications to between three and four from the GSD.
 CGS will consider our student applications along with student applications from other schools at Harvard.